 1. Upgrading to Larger Hard Drives or Network Storage Devices

-- Larger Hard Drives: The simplest solution is to increase your storage by upgrading to higher-capacity hard drives or Network Video Recorders (NVR) that support larger drives.
-For instance, replacing a 2TB drive with a 10TB drive will give you more space to store footage.
+- Larger Hard Drives: One of the easiest ways to expand storage is by upgrading to higher-capacity hard drives or Network Video Recorders (NVRs) that accommodate larger drives.
+For example, swapping out a 2TB drive for a 10TB drive significantly increases your storage space for video footage.

 2. Cloud Storage Solutions and Subscription Plans